18 Common Signs Of Social Anxiety Disorder

 Blushing

 Blushing is a common sign of social anxiety.
 As you become anxious and fear embarrassment, you may blush.
-For many people, this also adds to the social anxiety, as they become very self-conscious of the blushing.
+For many people, this also adds to the social anxiety, as they become self-conscious of the blushing.

 When you are anxious, your heart rate may also increase.
 This can be due to the mind telling the body that you are in a fight-or-flight response.
 The increased heart rate might make you feel as though your heart is pounding in your chest.